coalichain/ZOOZToken/README.md

 There is no possibility to change the fees amounts, even by the contract owner.

 Please visit https://zooz.coalichain.io/ to understand how these fees are used and distributed.

+## Long Description

+"The Future of Decentralized Governance with ZooZ Token

+Experience a new way of making decisions with Zooz, the token that powers a new blockchain protocol based on Proof of Influence.
+The private and independent Blockchain allows you to vote securely and transparently, while also being rewarded for your participation.

+The ZooZ token is at the heart of the Coalichain ecosystem, driving the future of decentralized governance through its powerful utility and innovative features.

+The platform is built on the 3 following levels:

+1) A Mobile App for Voting
+ZooZ token enables voting on the Coali mobile app, allowing users to participate in governance activities; voting in election, transferring power of attorney to Experts or voting in surveys, polls and resolutions.
+It also provides financial incentives for participation, making voting secure and rewarding.

+2) An Independent Blockchain
+In order to 1)save the community’s added value – inside the ecosystem and 2)provide a higher security of votes, we have developed a private Blockchain with Polkadot open-source code, ready to be integrated immediately when the community size will allow it.
+In the meantime, transactions are recorded on the BSC (Binance Smart Chain).

+3) A Social Marketplace
+Coalichain ecosystem aims to connect neighbors and provide peer-to-peer services using the ZooZ token, advanced smart contracts and a stable coin.
+Transparency, justice, and empowering communities are the core values in decision-making and governance on the platform.

+ZooZ – The Future of Communities
+Building the future of communities is not only about voting for representatives and making right decisions.
+The more active a community member is, the more value they create and the more valuable the community becomes.
+The ZooZ is the first Token in the world that measures and retains the value created – in communities."